dndworld/dndworld.github.io/character-building/ddb.md

 D&D Beyond (DDB) is one of the three character sheet creators we accept on our server.
 However, it limits non-paying users to the Basic Rules for character creation, which is just a fraction of the content we allow you to play on the server.

 With the support of our patrons as well as a club account from D&D Beyond, we are able to provide you with all paid material via content sharing links.
-We highly encourage you to donate any amount you can afford so we can purchase more links.
+Supply is limited, and we highly encourage you to donate any amount you can afford so we can purchase more links.

 To benefit from this perk, fill in the template below and post it in [#ddb-link-request](https://discordapp.com/channels/512870694883950598/756319993616138310).
 A staff member will then send you a link via PMs.
 Posts marked with a ✅ indicate that they have been processed and the link sent out.